Ila-bura/zero-waste-life/README.md

 <p>The navigation bar is displayed across all pages and provides an intuitive reference to navigate between the different sections of the website.</p>

 <p>The names of the four elements in the menu clearly state the content of each page.
-The links are arranged in order of information priority from left to right, beginning with the home page link, followed by Recipe, Compost and Sign Up.</p>
+The links are arranged in order of information priority from left to right, beginning with the Home link, followed by Recipe, Compost and Sign Up.</p>

 ![Screenshot of the navigation bar](/assets/images/images-readme/navigation-bar.png)

-<p>To fix the issue of the inverted order of the menu items, after researching online, a viable solution was found on [codepen.io](https://codepen.io/ConStambo/pen/WxRQVq) by adding a float:left property to the li element, coupled with a float:right property applied to the ul element.</p>
+To fix the issue of the inverted order of the menu items, after researching online, a viable solution was found on [codepen.io](https://codepen.io/ConStambo/pen/WxRQVq) by adding a float: left property to the li element, coupled with a float: right property applied to the ul element.

-<p>Similar to how it was done in the Love Running walk-through project, the menu links were set to underline, to provide visual clues for the user as to what link they are about to click on when they hover over it with the cursor.</p>
+<p>Similar to how it was done in the Love Running walk-through project, the menu links were set to underline, to provide visual clues for the users as to what link they are about to click on when they hover over it.</p>

 ### Landing Page

 <p>The landing page welcomes the users with an unobtrusive and relaxing effect of water moving in a vase of flower, created by embedding a short clip as the hero background video.
 This is a recurring feature that is displayed in every single page of the website.</p>

 <p>Listed in the central part of the homepage we can find a selection of useful tips and tricks the users are encouraged to implement in their life.
-The main content was displayed directly on the landing page on purpose, so that user can easily and readily access it.</p>
+The main content was displayed directly on the landing page on purpose, so that users can easily and readily access it.</p>

 ![Screenshot of the landing page](/assets/images/images-readme/home-tricks.png)

-<p>On the right, below the menu, a nugget of information is displayed in a bubble which provides an interesting fact about how much fruit and vegetables is wasted every year.
+<p>On the right, below the menu, a nugget of information is displayed in a bubble, which provides an interesting fact about how much fruit and vegetables is wasted every year.
 </p>